vroland/epdiy/examples/screen_diag/README.md

 There are also pre-programmed algorithms (e.g. `render_stairs`, `render_grid`) which can be used to find pixel errors or display incompatibilities.

+The `screen_diag` examples requires ESP-IDF v5.x or newer.

 ## Setup
 Don't forget to set your display type for the  _epd driver_ in `menuconfig`!